eclipse-vertx/vert.x/core_manual_groovy.md

 In other words the bridge acts like a kind of firewall which has a default *deny-all* policy.

 Configuring the bridge to tell it what messages it should pass through is easy.
-You pass in a list of JSON objects that represent *matches*, as the final argument in the constructor of `vertx.SockJSBridge`.
+You pass in a list of JSON objects (represented as maps) that represent *matches*, as the final argument in the call to `bridge`.

 Each match has two fields: